Middle States FAQs August 2013

-The College has been accredited by Middle States since 1967 and was last reaffirmed on June 28, 2007.
+The College has been accredited by Middle States since 1967.
+We were last reaffirmed on June 28, 2007.

 11. How did the warning happen?

-College officials were told in 2007 that the warning would occur if improvements noted at that time were not made.
-HACC was required to submit a Periodic Review Report (PRR) in June 2012 and, in response to that report, on Nov.
-15, 2012, Middle States issued a warning that HACC’s accreditation may be in jeopardy because of insufficient evidence the institution is in compliance with three of the commission's 14 standards.
-The standards that are in question are Standard 7 (Institutional Assessment), Standard 12 (General Education) and Standard 14 (Assessment of Student Learning).
+Middle States told HACC officials in 2007 that the warning would occur if we did not make improvements.
+They required HACC to submit a Periodic Review Report (PRR) in June 2012.
+Middle States responded to that report on Nov.
+15, 2012 by issuing the warning.
+This was because of insufficient evidence that HACC is in compliance with three of the commission's 14 standards.

 12. What does the Middle States warning mean for HACC?

 While on warning, HACC remains accredited by the Middle States Commission on Higher Education.
 Contact them at: